Julie Egypt 16 Comments

 The Luxor Pass is a single ticket that includes all of the archaeological sites on the West Bank and East Bank of Luxor.
 There are two versions of this pass.

-If you plan to visit Luxor for two days, with visits to everything we list here for the West Bank, as well the main sites on the East Bank, then the Luxor Pass might worth it.
-As of the current currency exchange rate, it may not be worth it to purchase a Luxor Pass.
+If you plan to visit Luxor for two days, with visits to everything we list here for the West Bank, as well the main sites on the East Bank, then the Luxor Pass might be worth it, as you just break even.

-For a grand total of 1990 EGP, you will visit the East Bank sites as well as everything we list for the West Bank, excluding the tombs of Nefertari and Seti I. The price of 1990 EGP includes the additional tombs of Tutankhamun, Ramesses V and VI, and Pashedu.
-1990 EGP = $72 USD as of January 2023.
+For a grand total of 3,990 EGP, you will visit the East Bank sites as well as everything we list for the West Bank, excluding the tombs of Nefertari and Seti I. The price of 3,990 EGP includes the additional tombs of Tutankhamun and Ramesses V and VI.
+3,990 EGP = $130 USD as of January 2024.

 If you also plan to visit both of the tombs of Seti I and Nefertari, then the Premium Pass might be worth it, but again, check the currency exchange rate.

 Even if you don’t plan to visit everything on this list, I recommend adding up the cost that you expect to spend.
-If your total comes close to $100 (for example, if you think you will spend $90 USD) then it still could be worth it to purchase the Luxor Pass.
-In my opinion, it is worth a little extra money to purchase the Luxor Pass, in order to save yourself the time and hassle of visiting multiple ticket booths (and ATM’s).
+If your total comes close to $130 (for example, if you think you will spend $120 USD) then it still could be worth it to purchase the Luxor Pass.
+The pass allows you to skip the ticket office which could be a time saver.

 The passes are valid for 5 days.